 Sometimes, low response rates are not necessarily an indication that people do not want to respond to your survey.
 It might just be that they got too busy or forgot to reply.
 This is where follow-ups and survey reminders come into play.
 Surveypal, for example, enables you to automate follow-up emails, to be sent to people who have not responded to your survey, at a time of your choosing.

 Pro tip: When sending an email invitation to a survey do not include the word “survey” in the subject line.
 Sometimes emails are flagged when using common spam words and never reach the respondent.

 Ask the right questions

 The point of conducting surveys is to get business insights based on actionable feedback.
 Keep in mind the topic at hand and the areas you seek to improve when designing your survey questions.
-It is, equally, important to make sure that your survey questions are relevant, easy to understand and not misleading.
-Your survey response rates will plummet if the respondents do not understand the questions or if they have to put a lot of effort and time in responding.
+It is, equally, important to make sure that your survey questions are relevant, easy to understand, and not misleading.
+Your survey response rates will plummet if the respondents do not understand the questions or if they have to put a lot of effort and time into responding.

 Pro tip: Customize your surveys to reflect your brand – use your own brand guidelines to create visually pleasing surveys and engage the respondent.